Data pattern processing

 .PATTERN

-works similarly to regular expressions .ONE ROW PER MATCH
+works similarly to regular expressions .MEASURES

 : Specifies the list of output columns.
-Each column of the<expression_1> [AS] <name_of_column_1> [ ... , <expression_N> [AS] <name_of_column_N>]
+Each column of the<expression_1> AS <name_of_column_1> [ ... , <expression_N> AS <name_of_column_N> ]

 .PARTITION BY